mdn/community-meetings/23-11-13/minutes.md

 ## Web platform features

 - (Daniel) web features is a project to provide a taxonomy of the major features of the web platform.
 There's already BCD, to identify all points of CSS props and values, granularity is quite fine.
 Web features try to zoom out and see if all of CSS Grid is supported.
 On caniuse, we have one box that shows support for CSS Grid.
 We're trying to regularize this, CSS grid is made of these features and sub-features.
 Consider also subgrid, web features identify this as a separate thing.
 We're looking at relationships of features and how they will look in future.
 - At the moment it's a way of linking between resources.
-Link to spec, toBCD, to caniuse.
+Link to spec, to BCD, to caniuse.
 - Biggest one is Baseline, how this status is built is based on knowing when and where these features are supported.
 Working on bringing this into BCD.
 This will become a useful tool for authors to help them understand how to distinguish between features, or influence how features are organized.
 Grouping bits and pieces of the web is difficult.
-Web features helps here.
+Web features help here.
 - (Ruth) you only have to look at the amount of files to know that this is necessary
-- (Vadim) Thank you for pointing out the difference between BCD and we features.
+- (Vadim) Thank you for pointing out the difference between BCD and web features.

 ## Browser Compat Data

 - (Florian) We are Open Web Docs, we contribute to MDN.
 Talking a lot with Daniel about how to tag features and categorize them as a group.
-- Working a lot with WebDX community group to figure out how to sort, group and categorize these features.
+- Working a lot with [WebDX community group](https://github.com/openwebdocs/project/issues/169) to figure out how to sort, group and categorize these features.
 - Not 12,000 features, but 15,000 in BCD.
-- Workflow hopefully looks like taggin resources when adding new BCD data, big thanks to Daniel for his help.
+- Workflow hopefully looks like tagging resources when adding new BCD data, big thanks to Daniel for his help.
-- Automation in BCD, thanks to the work that JYP has done in the last 4 weeks, we're working on the process of automating adding data.
+- [Automation in BCD](https://github.com/openwebdocs/project/issues/168), thanks to the work that JYP has done in the last 4 weeks, we're working on the process of automating adding data.
 This is a hard task to do manually.
 - MDN BCD collector can automatically test features, we want to create a pipeline that
   - when a browser makes a release, mdn-bcd-collector runs to collect which features are supported.
 Thanks to MDN team for reviews.
-  - Shout to Sovereign Tech Fund who finds this work.
+  - Shout out to Sovereign Tech Fund who funds this work.
 - (Ruth) You're putting the web feature key into BCD, and in web features are you adding the there?
   - (Florian) the idea is that you create a group in web features, then add they key to BCD.
   - (Ruth) Do we start this already?
   - (Florian) We are going to start doing this now.
   - (Daniel) One thing that's challenging is to bring in people to create groups and to review these.
 We want to create features that are useful.
-When something new lands in Chrome, and an author adds BCD data, this is an opportunity to tag work that's landing so that.
-When a new key is added in BCD, we trigger a process in web features.
+When something new lands in Chrome, and an author adds BCD data, this is an opportunity to tag work that's landing so that when a new key is added in BCD, we trigger a process in web features.
   - (Ruth) We could check how our workflow would look like as authors, how does it look like for BCD updates.
 Making a note that we will try to find out best way to move forward in practical way.

 ## Questions from agenda:

-### (JYP) Recording and displaying sec req of APIs.
+### (JYP) Recording and displaying security requirement of APIs

-- Discussion started 1 yr ago.
+- [Discussion](https://github.com/orgs/mdn/discussions/288) started 1 yr ago.
 Will thinks it's time to get to a first agreement on this.
 - Background is that a lot of APIs have security requirements, like secure contexts, permissions etc. Currently we don't store or display this very effectively.
 - Proposal is to add front-matter keys to easily display and manage these.
 - This is a long project, so a decision on how to do this should be done soon.